- Employment Law Guide

 - Have worked at least 12 months (which do not have to be consecutive) for the employer; and

-- Have worked at least 1,250 hours during the 12 months immediately before the date FMLA leave begins.
+- Have worked at least 1,250 hours during the 12 months immediately before the date FMLA leave is to begin.

 An employer need not count employment prior to a break in service of seven years or more unless there was a written agreement between the employer and employee (including a collective bargaining agreement) to rehire the employee, or the break in service was due to fulfillment of military service in the National Guard or Reserves.